Pistachios are one of the world’s most adored nuts. In Southern Italy, you’ll find pistachios flavouring pasta dishes and tarts.

 Pistachio nutrition profile

-Potential risks of pistachios
+Side effects of pistachios

 Raw pistachios are a healthy snack, but you should be cautious about eating them roasted with salt.
 Overeating salt is associated with poor health outcomes and has a significantly negative impact on the heart.

 Those with a cashew nut allergy are almost always allergic to pistachios and should avoid them too.

-Last updated: 2 March 2021
+Last updated: 28 May 2021